 Some thoughts for being outside the home, whether under a personal or a business exemption

 In a sense, the entirety of the Ohio Revised Code, our state’s laws, has been reduced for now to 12 pages.
 At least for now, we can find Ohio’s most important laws in this Stay at Home Order.
 So, you out of your home or residence.
 A police officer pulls you over.
 Now what?

 The Order has no terms about how to prove you are out of your home or residence under a proper exception.
 (Order, passim.)
 The government is our servant, and sometimes our servant needs a little help from us.
 Let’s consider some ideas below.

 I offer no guarantee of success for the forgoing tips.
 However, they are derived in large part from a small area of my practice – OVI defense.
 You know what happens if you drink and drive, right?
 You lose your license.

 However, you can get limited driving privileges.
 You can drive to work, for example, if the Court allows it.
 One way to have such privileges is to have a piece of paper signed by the Judge.
 That piece of paper states when and where you may drive.
-Then, you have to a logbook.
+Then, you have to maintain a logbook.
+You have to keep it with your in your car at all times.
 Into it, you enter the date, time and location you are going.
 When you arrive, you enter your arrival time.
 Then, when you leave, you repeat the process.
 I do not suggest anything so regimented.

 However, if you are going to the grocery store, maybe have a printed/written list of your grocery items with you.
 Consider printing out your route from your house to your grocery stores(s).